“Some people can’t forgive infidelity, but you would wouldn’t you? I mean, what is a little unfaithfulness between soul mates?”

-I leaned back in the plush pillows savouring my seedless grapes as I admired Eka, my beautiful wife while waiting for her response.
-Standing by the windows of our honeymoon suite she was a picture of poise and perfection.
+I leaned back on the plush pillows savouring my seedless grapes as I admired Eka, my beautiful wife, while waiting for her response.
+Standing by the windows of our honeymoon suite, she was a picture of poise and perfection.
 Her honey coloured skin, generous figure and cherubic face turned heads everywhere we went.
-Everyday other men told me how lucky I was, as if I didn’t know that.
+Everyday, other men told me how lucky I was, as if I didn’t know that already.

 Her laughter was shrill, filled with amusement and certainty.
 “Akan, you will never cheat on me.”
-And with that she left the window to the her laptop where she shopped, blogged and chatted.
+And with that, she left the window to her laptop where she shopped, blogged and chatted.